Subscribe to Our Newsletter

 It makes sense, right?
 Taking out more debt should only add to your existing debt pool, not help reduce its burden on you, or so the thought process goes.
 However, this may not always be the case.
 In the right circumstances (for example, market interest rates drop), you can refinance your existing loans by taking out a larger personal loan to pay off all your other loans and consolidate them under one obligation.

-This does not necessarily reduce your debt total, but when used right, it can help you take advantage of fluctuations in interest rates or allow you to renegotiate the terms of your loan to one that is more favorable.
+This does not necessarily reduce your debt total, but when used right, it can help you take advantage of fluctuations in interest rates or allow you to renegotiate the terms of your loan to one that is more favourable.
 This is also known as debt consolidation, and it can help you save a bunch on interest costs!
 You will remain with only one loan to handle with a comparatively low interest charge payable altogether.

 It never pays to believe in myths or hearsay blindly.
-Personal loans can be a powerful financial tool for achieving your goals, and with this article, we hope that we have de-bunked some of the misconceptions you may have had about them!
+Personal loans can be a powerful financial tool for achieving your goals, and with this article, we hope that we have debunked some of the misconceptions you may have had about them!

 Continue reading...